SauzeauYannis/OOP-Project/README.txt

 - Launch a command terminal and move into the directory where there is the file gypsy's_carnival.jar

-- Run command "java -jar gypsy's_carnival.jar".
+- Run command "java -jar gypsy's_carnival.jar"

 - Play